PSY21801028/OS-HW4/README.md

 ```

 ## Contact
-If you have any questions about cimin then contact us.
+If you have any questions about findeq then contact us.
 21801028 Park Soonyong, parksy3978@handong.ac.kr
 21900780 Jeongwon Ha, jeongwon19@handong.ac.kr
 22100237 Kim HyungJin, 22100237@handong.ac.kr